-H0: $PE \le 0\%$ versus the alternative hypothesis H1: PE > 0% if the level of overall pooled PE is 60% (with a 1-sided 0.025 $\alpha$ -level test); the design fits the paradigm of an intermediate-sized phase 2b screening efficacy trial proposed for HIV-1 vaccine efficacy trials by Rida, Fleming et al [113].
+H0: PE \leq 0% versus the alternative hypothesis H1: PE > 0%

+if the level of overall pooled PE is 60% (with a 1-sided 0.025 α -level test); the design fits the paradigm of an intermediate-sized phase 2b screening efficacy trial proposed for HIV-1 vaccine efficacy trials by Rida, Fleming et al [116].

 The sample size calculations are based on the power of a 1-sided 0.025-level Wald test for comparing log-transformed cumulative incidences of HIV-1 infection by the Week 80 visit between randomized groups, in the presence of the sequential monitoring described below.
-Power is computed based on simulating 10,000 efficacy trials under assumptions described below using the R package seqDesign.
+Power is computed based on simulating 10.000 efficacy trials under assumptions described below using the R package seqDesign.

-4.6.1 Assumptions of the sample size calculations including sequential monitoring for PE
+4.4.1 Assumptions of the sample size calculations including sequential monitoring for PF